FavourDaniel/messaging-system/READMe.md

 ngrok http --domain=<unique-domain.ngrok-free.app> 80
 ```
 ==insert terminal image
-Copy and run the url in your browser
+- Copy and run the url in your browser
 ==insert image
-Access the website
+- Access the website
+==insert image

+- You can also acess your ngrok dashboard at localhost://4040
 ==insert image